The Best Weight-Loss Apps

 1. Set Measurable Goals

-Have a starting point and an end point with measurable results (body weight, inches, body fat) and before and after pictures will give you something to look forward to.
-But don’t set 50 pounds as your goal, cautions Hundt.
-Set more modest goals more frequently, and be sure to incentivize yourself with a non-food reward each time you achieve a goal.
-For tracking your goals try FitnessBuilder ($9.99 on iTunes).
+Determining a starting point and an end point with measurable results (body weight, inches, or body fat) and taking before-and-after pictures will give you something to look forward to.
+But don’t set losing 50 pounds as your goal, cautions Hundt.
+Instead, set more modest goals more frequently and incentivize yourself with a non-food reward each time you achieve a goal.
+For tracking your goals, try BodyShot ($2.99 on iTunes) or My Diet Coach - Pro ($2.99 on Google Play).
+Both apps let you store photos along your weight loss journey, as well as basic stats like weight and waist and hip circumference.

 2. Share Your Progress

-If you have people who are going for the same goal as you, then you are much more likely to achieve that goal than if you pursued it alone, observes Hundt.
+If you know people who are going for the same goal as you, you are much more likely to achieve that goal than if you pursued it alone, observes Hundt.
 So pick a group that will support you, commenting on your accomplishments and making you feel good about them.
-Workout apps with a social networking hook include Nike BOOM (free on Android Market and iTunes), LoseIt (free on iTunes) and Digifit (free on iTunes).
+Many workout apps have a social networking hook included, but I have a few favorites.

 3. Don’t Overdo It